Peanuts are the leading trigger of food allergies in children. Other common ones are:

 Food allergies can cause sudden and serious life-threatening symptoms.
 For example, your child might have extreme trouble breathing and a sharp drop in blood pressure that can cause shock.
 Signs of shock include pale, clammy skin and dizziness.
 This type of reaction is called anaphylaxis.
 You should get medical care right away if you notice any of those signs.

 There's no cure for food allergies.
 But new studies have found that in the case of peanuts, it might be possible to prevent a severe allergy from developing by introducing them to high risk infants as early as 4 to 6 months.
 Some research has shown that introduction to multiple allergens together such as nuts, eggs, and fish, may help the immune system against the development of allergies but more studies are needed.
 The American Academy of Pediatrics is encouraging the introduction of allergenic foods under doctor’s supervision.

-Still, as a rule, if your child is diagnosed with a food allergy, he must stay away from the problem food, even in tiny amounts.
+Still, as a rule, if your child is diagnosed with a food allergy, they must stay away from the problem food, even in tiny amounts.
 Be sure to check all food labels for hidden ingredients, like peanut oil, and take care when ordering meals at restaurants.

 Some children outgrow a food allergy. but for others, the allergy may last their entire life.